-If you've not heard of the term 'user experience' the clue's in the title.
+If you've not heard of the term user experience (UX), the clue's in the title.
 It's about creating a great experience for the users of your website.
-And that's less about making it look aesthetically pleasing as it is making it easy to use.
+And that's less about making it look aesthetically pleasing and more about making it easy to use.

-The secret to a good user experience (often shortened to UX) is not to make users have to think about what they're doing: it should come naturally to them to find what they're looking for and interact with your site.
-In a web design agency, user experience may be the responsibility of the team as a whole or a specific 'user experience designer'.
+The secret to a good UX is not to make users have to think about what they're doing: it should come naturally to them to find what they're looking for and interact with your site.
+In a web design agency, user experience may be the responsibility of the team as a whole or a specific UX designer.
 There are even entire firms that specialise in user experience consultancy.

-In this post we've grouped together the best articles, interviews and tips features on Creative Bloq on the subject of user experience.
+In this post we've grouped together the best articles, interviews and tips featured on Creative Bloq on the subject of user experience.
 Whatever your level of expertise, you're bound to find something to help your understanding and improve your technique.
-And we'll keep coming back to the post and updating it, so make sure you keep it bookmarked!
+And we'll keep coming back to this post and updating it, so make sure you keep it bookmarked.

 Introduction to UX

 Bear with us for a second.
 If you're looking to get started in UX design, you can learn some fundamental lessons by focusing on... ahem... basic functions.
 In this amusing but super-useful article, Chris How runs through the UX lessons you can learn from public bathrooms.

 02. Laws of UX

 Laws of UX explores the links between UX design and 10 key psychological principles, to provide valuable guidance for designers building user interfaces.
 On this helpful site, each of the 10 vital UX rules is accompanied by an overview, explanation, and a selection of further reading to dig into.
 It's also beautifully designed and a breeze to navigate, with subtle animations that help the information shine.